Terms of Service

 15.7.
 The arbitrator’s award will be based on the evidence admitted and the substantive law of Singapore, as applicable, and will contain an award for each issue and counterclaim.
 The award will provide in writing the factual findings and legal reasoning for such award.
 The arbitrator will not be entitled to modify these Terms.

 15.8.
 Except as provided in the Federal Arbitration Act of the United States, the arbitration award will be final and binding on the parties.
 Judgment may be entered in any court of competent jurisdiction.

 15.9.
 Both Provider and Customer, agree that any claims or controversies between each other must be brought against the other on an individual basis only.
 That means neither Provider nor Customer can bring a claim as a plaintiff or class member in a class action, consolidated action, or representative action.
 The arbitrator cannot combine more than one claim into a single case, and cannot preside over any consolidated, class or representative proceeding (unless Provider or Customer agree otherwise).
 The arbitrator’s decision or award in one case can only impact the claimant, not other Customers and cannot be used to decide other disputes with other Customers.

 15.10.
 If a court decides that this subsection is not enforceable or valid, then the entire section will be null and void but, the remaining TOS will still apply.

 16.1.
-These TOS shall be construed, interpreted, and enforced in accordance with the laws of the Hong Kong Special Administrative Region.
+These TOS shall be construed, interpreted, and enforced in accordance with the laws of the Singapore.